Processing that happens before tokenising

 (BYTE ORDER MARK), it is removed.

-CRLF normalization
+CRLF normalisation

 Each pair of characters U+000D